Wladefant/Office-Add-in-Microsoft-Graph-React/README.md

 ### Run the solution

 1. In the command prompt, run the command `start npm start`.
 This will open a second command prompt, build the project and then start a server (with dev mode settings).
 It takes from 5 to 30 seconds.
 When it finishes, the last line should say `Compiled successfully`.
 Minimize this command prompt.
 1. Back in the original command prompt, run the command `npm run sideload`.
-This will launch Excel and install the add-in in it.
+This will launch Outlook and install the add-in in it.
 After a few seconds, a **OneDrive Files** group appears on the right end of the **Home** ribbon with a button named **Open Add-in**.
 1. Click the **Open Add-in** to open the task pane add-in.
 1. The pages and buttons in the add-in are self-explanatory.